-So, we were served our turkey dinner and all the trimmings.
-It was awesome!
-So, I finished dinner and was a little confused about the dessert.
-I don't even remember what it was, but it sure wasn't a Yorkshire pudding-looking treat.
-So when the rest of the family (large!) was occupied in a different conversation, I leaned over and whispered, "Where is the Yorkshire pudding everyone was talking about?".
+A quick story about my first time having Yorkshire Pudding (about 25 years ago).
+I finished my Thanksgiving dinner and was a little confused about the dessert.
+I don't even remember what the dessert was, but it sure wasn't a Yorkshire pudding-looking treat.
+So when the rest of the family (large!) was occupied in a different conversation, I leaned over and whispered to my then-boyfriend, "Where is the Yorkshire pudding everyone was talking about?".

 Vegetable oil (to grease pan)